Medical Seva & Health Initiative: Serving Pakistani Hindu Refugees

 - $50 supports efforts to obtain health cards for refugees to facilitate admission into health facilities that provide services beyond the scope of this health clinic

-You can donate online with your credit card or PayPal.
+You can donate online with your credit.
 Please be sure to select "Medical Seva: Serving Pakistani Hindu Refugees" as your special purpose designation before hitting the donate button.
 Click here!

 You can donate via check.
 Please write "Medical Seva" in the note line of your check.
 Mail your check to HAF, 910 17th ST NW, Suite 316A, Washington, DC 20006.